Table of Contents

 Embrace the CTA and Public Transit

 On the first day of my freshman year in college, I ditched my random dorm roommate in Madison in order to go figure out the bus system.
 My zeal for exploring public transit has transferred to Chicago, but I recognize that this might not be a hobby for everyone.
 Chicago’s CTA system, which includes the “L” train and buses, is surprisingly straight-forward.
 I strongly recommend living within close walking distance to any L stop.
-Download an app that tells you when your next bus or train is coming, down to the minute.
-I use an app called “Embark CTA,” but you can find a whole bunch of app options here.
-If you’ll have to commute to work, do a practice run on the train before your first day.
+Use the Ventra app to pay for fares and even see when the next CTA train or bus is arriving.
+If you’ll have to commute to work, do a practice run on the train/bus before your first day.
 Bottom line – you’ll be using public transit if you live in Chicago, so get out there and go for it!

 Chicagoans Love to Bike Too!

 Madison is one of the nation’s most bike-friendly cities, and I used to love riding to work or just for fun.
 Guess what – Chicago is super bike-friendly, too!
 Why was I only picturing New York City-style, traffic-packed streets as my bike routes, when I should have been picturing glorious Lake Shore Drive?
 Much like Madison, Chicago also has its own bicycle sharing system.
 It’s called Divvy and it’s awesome.
-It offers over 580 stations around the city and over 5,800 bikes!
+It offers over 800 stations around the city and over 15,000 bikes and scooters!
 If you bring your own bike, lock it up with a u-lock or two, even for short term (I learned this the hard way).
 Shortly after I got here, I developed an addiction to indoor cycling.
 Turns out, the city is also loaded with several different cycling studios, which has been an unexpected perk.
-I particularly love Flywheel, but if you’d like to explore a variety of fitness studios in the city (cycling and much more), try a membership with ClassPass.
+If you’d like to explore a variety of fitness studios in the city (cycling and much more), try a membership with ClassPass.
 It’s fun way to try new places at a bit of a discount, compared to purchasing classes directly from specific studios.

 It Costs More, But You Make More